prateek-senapati/krishi-unnati/README.md

 * You can find the Jupyter Notebook **[here](https://github.com/prateek-senapati/krishi-unnati/blob/main/Krishi_Unnati.ipynb)**.

 * The mobile application for Krishi Unnati is in development process.
 Until the mobile application is ready, you can check out the Krishi Unnati [Streamlit](https://www.streamlit.io/) web app that has been built by [Prateek Senapati](https://github.com/prateek-senapati) **[here](https://github.com/prateek-senapati/krishi-unnati-streamlit)**.
+This has been built as a quick prototype for our project.

 #### Note: